telerik/document-processing-docs/libraries/radpdfprocessing/sdk-examples.md

-The [Telerik SDK repository](https://github.com/telerik/xaml-sdk/tree/master/) provides additional demos for the document processing libraries.
+The [Telerik XAML SDK repository](https://github.com/telerik/xaml-sdk/tree/master/) provides additional demos for the document processing libraries.
 The examples demonstrate many specific user case scenarios, that might be really helpful.
 In this article you can find the complete list of all SDK examples for __RadPdfProcessing__.

 ## List of all RadPdfProcessing SDK examples: